ticket721/erc2280/README.md

 #### Build the EIP-712 Domain

-In order to verify the signatures, the `mTKN` compliant contract should use the following method:
+In order to verify the signatures, the `ERC-2280` compliant contract should use the following method:

 - Define the types as structs (`EIP712Domain`, `mActors`, `mTxParams`, `mTransfer`, `mApprove`, `mTransferFrom`).
 - Define a `hash` helper function with parametric polymorphism for each type defined above.